aydini/MP-Traces/Scripts/README.md

-The Cloudlab topology below will the trace pair data collected (using GENI testbed) for mptcp experiments
+The Cloudlab topology below uses the trace pair data collected (using GENI testbed) for mptcp experiments

 # Cloudlab Topology